-Ten toxic people who need to disappear for the public good
+The 10 Most Toxic People For Minority Communities In The United States

 John McCain

 The longtime Arizona Senator has been one of the most destructive figures in the last decade or so.
-His pick of Alaska governor Sarah Palin as his running mate against Barack Obama in 2004 significantly lowered the bar for what it takes to run for political office at the executive level and he gave her a platform to attack Obama and further an agenda from the conservative lunatic stoking racism, xenophobia and all forms of bigotry.
+His pick of Alaska Governor Sarah Palin as his running mate against Barack Obama in 2004 significantly lowered the bar for what it takes to run for political office at the executive level, and he gave her a platform to attack Obama and further an agenda from the conservative lunatic stoking racism, xenophobia, and all forms of bigotry.

 McCain served heroically during the Vietnam War.
 Any idealization of him should stop there.
-He is a hypocritical warmongering conservative whose two-facedness on multiple issues –like George W. Bush’s NSA wiretap program, the estate tax, torture, Social Security and McConnell’s use of the nuclear option have contributed enormously to public cynicism toward politicians and the political process.
+He is a hypocritical, warmongering conservative whose duplicity on multiple issues ― like George W. Bush’s NSA wiretap program, the estate tax, torture, social security, and McConnell’s use of the nuclear option have contributed enormously to public cynicism toward politicians and the political process.
 The outcome is the confusion he leaves in the public’s mind about what heroism or honor truly means beyond being a prisoner of war.

 Lindsey Graham